 The original RED was updated in 2018 to the Revised Renewable Energy Directive (RED II) (2018/2001/EU)22, which was published as part of the Clean Energy for all Europeans package.
-In this RED II it is stipulated that each Member State should set an obligation on fuel suppliers gases/transport-emissions-of-greenhouse-gases-1022 https://eur-lex.europa.eu/legal-
+In this RED II it is stipulated that each Member State should set an obligation on fuel suppliers to ensure that the share of renewable energy within the final consumption of energy in the transport sector is at least 14% by 2030.